fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 });
 ```

-We would like to have the assurance that the object in a POST request is the correct type, so let us define a function *toNewDiaryEntry* that receives the request body as a parameter and returns a properly-typed *NewDiaryEntry* object.
+We would like to have the assurance that the object in a POST request has the correct type.
+Let us now define a function *toNewDiaryEntry* that receives the request body as a parameter and returns a properly-typed *NewDiaryEntry* object.
 The function shall be defined in the file <i>utils.ts</i>.

 The route definition uses the function as follows: